InsureMO/rainbow-d9/d9-n3/README.md

 	- valueToLabel: `value ?? ''`
 ```

+Starting from version `v1.2.9`, `valueToLabel` not only supports the above single-line syntax but also complete function bodies.
+Additionally,
+apart from `value` and `$` (an alias for the `formats` parameter), also access other parameters as follows:

+- `options.root`: Root model,
+- `options.model`: Current model,
+- `options.global`: Global handlers.

 > Because `Caption` is also enhanced by `Form Cell` by default, the behavior of the `label` attribute on `Caption` may seem strange.
 When
 > not specifying using data from the model value, the same `label` will be displayed twice.
 Therefore, if you only want to use `Caption` but
 > don't want it to be displayed twice, you should use `Caption::`.
 This way, the system no longer considers it enhanced by `Form Cell` and